ls1intum/Artemis/docs/dev/guidelines/server.rst

         }
     }

-This, as mentioned above, we should really avoid.
-Instead we can use `Static Mocks <https://asolntsev.github.io/en/2020/07/11/mockito-static-methods/>`_.
+As mentioned above, we should really avoid this Instead we can use `Static Mocks <https://asolntsev.github.io/en/2020/07/11/mockito-static-methods/>`_.
 When we look deeper in the ``export()`` method we find that there is a call of ``File.newOutputStream(..)``.
 Now, instead of mocking the whole Service we can just mock this static method, like this: